credativ/plutono/docs/sources/manage-users/manage-teams/index.md

 ## View team list

-See the complete list of teams in your Grafana organization.
+See the complete list of teams in your Plutono organization.

 {{< docs/shared "manage-users/view-team-list.md" >}}